kzhou034/CS100-Short-Tale/README.md

 ![Updated_UML _Composite_Character drawio (1)](https://user-images.githubusercontent.com/77300057/168492580-58d385f3-576f-42be-8b36-c0c1ebb527e9.png)

 Here, we used a composite design pattern to help implement the Enemy class.
 The Enemy class differs from the other three because the "Enemy" role is not a role that the player can choose when creating their character.
 There will be a vector that stores the enemies as Character objects, and a different enemy will be used for each level.
 The design pattern helps to write better code because it allows us to separate the different classes and see how they are different or similar.
-It also allows us to direct our focus on certain aspects of each class.
+It also allows us to direct our focus on certain aspects of each class, such as skills or differences in character statistics.

  > ## Final deliverable
  > All group members will give a demo to the TA/reader during lab time.
 The TA/reader will check the demo and the project GitHub repository and ask a few questions to all the team members.